Miradils-Blog/website/content/posts/reinvent/ls/part2/index.md

 ## The easy way

 Actually, C provides a function to run any OS command, and print its output: [system](https://www.tutorialspoint.com/c_standard_library/c_function_system.htm).
 From the example in the reference, we see that, we can just take arguments from shell and pass it to that function, and it is done.
+The following code is just a showcase, and is far from optimized:

 ```c
 #include <stdio.h>